BetterToken/info_bettertoken/src/solutions_applications/solutions_applications.md

+# Bringing Solutions and Applications To The ThreeFold Grid

+BetterToken has a service for their existing and new customers to buy a service pack to help them bring their solution to the ThreeFold Grid.

-# Service Packs
+## Service Packs

-Customers can buy Service Packs with their TFT.
+Customers can buy the Service Packs below with their TFTs*.

 <table>
   <tr>